tsedio/tsed/docs/tutorials/aws.md

 new Server().start();
 ```
-> You can see an pure example provided by AWS Team on this [github repository](https://github.com/awslabs/aws-serverless-express/tree/master/example).re
+> You can see an example provided by the AWS Team on this: [github repository](https://github.com/awslabs/aws-serverless-express/tree/master/example).

 > Credits : Thanks to [vetras](https://github.com/vetras) for his contribution.